 Pharma Case Interview: Drug Launch, Pipeline Valuation, and Pricing Strategy (2026)

-Pharmaceutical case interviews cover drug launch strategy, pipeline valuation, pricing, and market access.
-Learn the pharma-specific framework and worked examples for MBB and life sciences firms.On this page
+Pharmaceutical case interviews cover drug launch, pipeline valuation, pricing, and market access.
+Learn the pharma framework with worked examples for MBB.

-The drug pricing case is one of the hardest problem types in consulting interviews—not because the math is complicated, but because the business model is unlike anything in other industries.
-A pharma company can spend $2 billion and 12 years developing a drug that fails in Phase III.
-If it succeeds, it has 10–15 years of patent exclusivity before generics destroy 90% of revenue overnight.
+The drug pricing case is one of the hardest problem types in consulting interviews, not because the math is complicated, but because the business model is unlike anything in other industries.
+A pharma company can spend billions of dollars and more than a decade developing a drug that still fails in late-stage trials.
+If it succeeds, it may have a limited window of market exclusivity before generic or biosimilar competition compresses revenue.

 That context shapes every strategic decision.
 Here's how to navigate pharma cases.